-The critically acclaimed HBO series Insecure just wrapped its fourth season and viewers are already clamoring for season 5.
+The critically acclaimed HBO series Insecure kicks off its fifth and final season on October 24, 2021.
 Despite many calls to make the show longer (it will never be longer) Insecure is a half-hour comedy that centers around the experience of two young Black women as they navigate dating, their careers, and their friendships.

 1. We almost had a very different show from Issa Rae.

 Most fans know that Issa Rae found initial fame from her award-winning web series Awkward Black Girl.
 Following the success of her podcast, the actress/writer/producer was approached by Shonda Rhimes and her production partner Betsy Beers.
 Rae pitched them a comedy about a woman trying to date image-obsessed Hollywood men titled I Hate L.A.
 Dudes.
 When the project eventually fell through, Rae told The New York Times that she felt she had “compromised my vision, and it didn’t end up [being] the show that I wanted.
 It wasn’t funny anymore.’’
 Time passed, new opportunities arrived, and now we have Insecure.

 2. Insecure is a love letter to Los Angeles.